- What is Substantial Equivalence

 - resubmit another 510(k) with new data,

-- request a Class I or II designation through the de novo process
+- request a Class I or II designation through the De Novo Classification process

 - file a reclassification petition, or

 The FD&C Act and the 510(k) regulation (21 CFR 807) do not specify who must submit a 510(k).
 Instead, they specify which actions, such as introducing a device to the U.S. market, require a 510(k) submission.

 The following four categories of parties must submit a 510(k) to the FDA:

 - Domestic manufacturers introducing a device to the U.S. market;